LRGH/plasmasm/README.md

 When binary is input and binary is output, a use case is the modification of a binary of unknown source.
-Note that because plasmasm binary generation is still full of bugs, it is often more robust to have plasmasm generate assembly and then to have as generate the binary.
+Note that because PlasmASM binary generation is still full of bugs, it is often more robust to have PlasmASM generate assembly and then to have as generate the binary.

-# How to use plasmasm
+# How to use PlasmASM

-## Command-line use of plasmasm
+## Command-line use of PlasmASM

 The file `disass.py` gives access to most functionalities of
-plasmasm: read asm or binary, output to asm that can be assembled by GNU as, output to objdump-like syntax which can be used to check the results of the binary parser, output of the internal representation of symbols and basic blocs
+PlasmASM: read asm or binary, output to asm that can be assembled by GNU as, output to objdump-like syntax which can be used to check the results of the binary parser, output of the internal representation of symbols and basic blocs